RealTimeChris/DiscordCoreAPI/Documentation/Doxygen/Documentation-Examples/Channel-Stuff/Getting Channel Invites.md

 Getting Channel Invites {#gettingchannelinvites}
 ============
-- Execute the `DiscordCoreAPI::Channels::getChannelInvitesAsync()` function, while passing in a data structure of type `DiscordCoreAPI::GetChannelInvitesData`, with a return value of `auto` or `Vector<DiscordCoreAPI::InviteData>`.
+- Execute the `DiscordCoreAPI::Channels::getChannelInvitesAsync()` function, while passing in a data structure of type `DiscordCoreAPI::GetChannelInvitesData`, with a return value of `auto` or `std::vector<DiscordCoreAPI::InviteData>`.
 - Call the function with `.get()` added to the end in order to wait for the results now.

 ```cpp